 - Detailed pre-departure holiday information pack including GPS-checked and regularly updated route descriptions and road note; maps with daily routes and optional hikes marked

-- 24/7 phone assistance by our local office in Krakow
+- 24/7 phone support by our local office/representative

 - One extra night in Krakow before or after the holiday